MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v0.md

 **`imageUri`** - **Image URL**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provides a name for the output variable which stores the generated machine image URL.
+Specifies a name for the output variable which stores the generated machine image URL.
 <!-- :::editable-content-end::: -->
 <br>